 —MGK generation process

+A GKB is composed of the Complete Subtree TLV.
+The MIHF processes the Complete Subtree TLV as described in 7.4.32.2.
+If the MIHF succeeds to find a matching pair of GKB Indices, go to the next step.
+Otherwise, go to Step l).

 The MIHF checks whether the TargetIdentifier obtained in Step f) has already been registered or not in the Group Information Base.
 If it has been, go to Step h) [Stay].
 Otherwise, go to Step i) [Join].

-[Stay] The MIHF throws an MIH_Net_Group_Manipulate.indication described in to the MIH User.
+[Stay] The MIHF throws an MIH_Net_Group_Manipulate.indication described in 7.4.32.2 to the MIH User.
 The GroupStatus field of the indication shall be “Unchanged successful” (5).
 The procedure of command processing terminates.